Master of Public Administration

 Students with a minimum of one year relevant administrative experience may petition the Graduate Program Director to have requirement waived and to substitute a 3-credit elective in its place.

 General Track Select a total of 9 credits from the following list.
 Up to 6 credit hours of POLS 593 may be applied to the degree with consent of the MPA Program Director Problems in State and Local Governments Government and Business Administrative Ethics in the Public Sector Public Organizations Public Personnel Administration Program Evaluation Public Budgeting and Financial Administration Administrative Law Political Advocacy and Social Entrepreneurship Problems in Political Science and Public Administration Health Administration Track Select a total of 9 credits from the following list.
-Health Administration and Organization Health Policy Advanced Special Topics Leading and Managing Public Health Systems * Social Entrepreneurship Track Select a total of 9 credits from the following list.
+Health Administration and Organization Health Policy Advanced Special Topics Planning and Management to Promote Health * Social Entrepreneurship Track Select a total of 9 credits from the following list.
 Creation and Management of Social Enterprises Political Advocacy and Social Entrepreneurship Special Topics (Sustainability) or approval from director Seminar in Social Entrepreneurship

 Also offered as POLS 593 Problems in Political Science and Public Administration: Leading and Managing Health Systems